msoham123/msoham123/Github.md

 It is a __good__ __practice__ to pull before you push.
 This is so that you can ignore error messages complaining that your version history is not up-to-date.

 What happens if two people work on the same file.
 One person pushes their changes to the remote, and the second person pulls.
-Won't their be a conflict?
+Won't there be a conflict?
 There will be.
 This is the slightly messy part of git, and also where `git merge` comes into play.